 Objective 2.12 To activate and scale up staff and vendor resources at the Enterprise level.
 Description Identify the potential increase in business activity for a variety of incidents in order to scale up and activate additional resources.
 Determine the number and type of resources needed based on predicted new business activity.
 Purpose To ensure all Departments are prepared for changes or increases in business activities after a catastrophic incident.
-Participants All Departments Action Plans Ensures SAEFs submitted before 5pm are addressed before 8am the next day.
+Participants All Departments Action Plans IT Ensures SAEFs submitted before 5pm are addressed before 8am the next day.
 SAEF's received after five will be addressed before 12pm the following day.
-Considers increasing work hours for existing staff, re-prioritizing current projects, or adding staff to scale to support stakeholders before, during, and after an incident including: System User Admin - user access and controls.
-Help Desk - user support.
-Desktop Hardware/Software and Network - configuration and utilization.
-Ongoing monitoring of printers/copiers.
-Communications and Legislative Affairs Considers increasing work hours for existing staff, re-prioritizing current projects, or adding staff to scale for increase in need to communicate with all stakeholders before, during, and after an incident.
-Facilities & Operations Scales up mail room processing hours and production capabilities to meet increased demand for postal services including after-hours and weekends.
+Considers increasing work hours for existing staff, re-prioritizing current projects, or adding staff to scale to support stakeholders before, during, and after an incident including: Facilities & Operations Scales up mail room processing hours and production capabilities to meet increased demand for postal services including after-hours and weekends.
 Actuarial & Enterprise Analytics Considers increasing resources to assist with reporting to reinsurers, conducting reserve adequacy activities, and analytics support for Enterprise.
 HR Scales up to assist with onboarding potential large numbers of internal and external resources.
 Legal & Compliance Understands any increases in need for additional legal support, taking into consideration the TWIA expert panel and levels of disputed or litigated claims become a concern.
 Ensures additional resources are available to assess compliance with the CAT Plan and all laws, rules and regulations related to a response to any incident.

-Scales up to assist with the onboarding process as needed.
+• Scales up to assist with the onboarding process as needed.
 Accounting & Finance Identifies Accounting & Finance support functions for other Departments either in the office or at mobile claim centers.
 Monitors check activity for increases in requests for check clearance status, stop pays, or voids.
-Underwriting identify functions that need to scale up to: Provide a list of Essential Services within the affected area to Claims Backfill deployed staff.
+Underwriting identify functions that need to scale up to: Provide a list of Essential Services within the affected area to Claims.
+Backfill deployed staff.
 Help other Departments either in the office or at mobile claim centers.
 Exhibits, or Related Documents Additional Information Compliance QA or Testing